Cipher in the Snow: Background

-Cipher in the Snow, written by Jean Mizer Todhunter, an Idaho teacher, counselor and guidance director, was first published Volume 50 of the NEA Journal in 1964.
+Cipher in the Snow, written by Jean Mizer Todhunter (as Jean Mizer), an Idaho teacher, counselor and guidance director, was first published Volume 50 of the NEA Journal in 1964.
 It won first prize in the first Reader's Digest/NEA Journal writing competition and received a reprint in Today's Education in 1975.

 BYU Motion Picture Studios made a short film based upon the story in 1973.
 The film was produced by Wetzel Whitaker and Keith Atkinson, with a screenplay by Carol Lynn Pearson.
 A DVD of the film is available through BYU's Creative Works Office.
 Both the film and the story have since been used in moral education as part of anti-bullying initiatives.

 Synopsis

-The story is about an ostracized teenager, Cliff Evans, who following his parents' divorce has no friends and becomes a completely withdrawn "cipher".
-Then on a school bus, he asks to be let off, and collapses and dies in the snow near the roadside.
-His school's math teacher is asked to notify his parents and write the obituary.
-Though listed as Cliff's favorite teacher, he recalls that he hardly knew him.
-After getting a delegation to go to the funeral - it's impossible to find ten people who knew him well enough to go - the teacher resolves never to let this happen to another child in his charge.
-It is implied that his death was because no one loved him.
+The true story is about an ostracized teenager, Cliff Evans, who, following the move-in of his stepfather, becomes a completely withdrawn and friendless "cipher".
+Then, on a school bus, he asks to be let off, and collapses and dies in the snow near the roadside.
+His literature teacher (the author, Jean Mizer) is asked to notify his parents and write the obituary.
+Though listed as Cliff's favorite teacher, Mizer hardly knew him.
+After getting a delegation to go to the funeral – it's impossible to find ten people who knew him well enough to go – Mizer resolves never to let this happen to another pupil.
+The author feels that Cliff's death due to heart failure had a root cause of repeatedly being told he is worthless, and feeling unloved.